 - Third Tuesday of each month at 3:00pm Agendas are posted to our website at

-- Schedule of 2017 Meeting Dates (subject to change) prior to the scheduled meeting.
-Minutes are available
+- Schedule of 2018 Meeting Dates (subject to change) least 72 hours prior to the scheduled

 Click HERE to read Mayor Jordan's 2017 State of the City Message!

 Who's ready for some Pickle Ball??
 The Grand Opening Ceremony for the City's new Pickle Ball courts will be held on Tuesday, November 21st at 2:00pm.
 Everyone is invited to this special event!
 The ceremony will be held at the new courts which are located next to Martin Park (next door to City Hall).
 Many thanks to the Sam Martin Trust for donating the funds to build our new courts.

 The City Council passed Resolution 2017-15 at the Sept.
 19th meeting to express opposition to the construction of a rock and concrete crushing plant, which Asphalt, Inc. proposes to build near our community.
-The Texas Commission on Environmental Quality (TCEQ) will be holding an informational meeting about the Asphalt Inc. Permit application on Thursday, October 26 at 7:00 pm at the Lakeside Pavilion, 307 Buena Vista, Marble Falls.
 For more information about the permit application and related activities, please visit the City of Marble Falls website at http://www.ci.marble-falls.tx.us/ Scroll down on their main home page for detailed information regarding the application and the surrounding community's efforts to prevent the construction of the plant.
 Their page also provides information on ways you can participate.
 Click here to view the TCEQ Notice and Resolutions